top of page

 The robot shown above has a CNC-machined chassis combined with a 3D-printed ramp for enclosing sensors and electronics, ensuring the correct sensor tilt and eliminating blind spots.

-The robot shown bellow also has a CNC-machined aluminum chassis combined with a wire-cut metal sheet bent into a ramp for enclosing sensors and electronics.
+The robot shown below also has a CNC-machined aluminum chassis combined with a wire-cut metal sheet bent into a ramp for enclosing sensors and electronics.

 3Dsumo2.png